tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/Activities/08-Stu_Rolled_Gold/README.md

 # Rolled Gold

-In this activity, you will compare a Linear Regression model with a train/test split to a model trained using rolling out-of-sample data.
+In this activity, you will compare a linear regression model with a train/test split to a model trained using rolling out-of-sample data.

 ## Instructions

-The dataset lists the price of gold in the years 2001-2019.
-Use the closing price in USD ("USD (PM)") to generate your train and test datasets.
+The dataset lists the price of gold in the years 2001–2019.
+Use the closing price in U.S. dollars ("USD (PM)") to generate your train and test datasets.

 ### Train Test Spit Model

 Use the data from 2001 through 2018 to predict the prices for 2019.

-Calcualte the out-of-sample RMSE for 2019.
+Calcualte the out-of-sample root mean square error (RMSE) for 2019.

 ### Rolling Out-of-Sample Model